Nonparametric risk bounds for time-series forecasting: Risk bounds

 \section{Risk bounds}

 With the relevant background in place, we can put the pieces together to derive our results.
 We use $\beta$-mixing to find out how much information is in the data and VC dimension to measure the capacity of the state-space model's prediction functions.
 The result is a bound on the generalization error of the chosen function $\hat{f}$.
-After slightly modifying the definition of ``risk'' to fit the time-series forecasting scenario, and stating necessary technical assumptions, we derive risk bounds for wide classes of economic forecasting models.
+After slightly modifying the definition of ``risk'' to fit the time-series forecasting scenario and stating necessary technical assumptions, we derive risk bounds for traditional time-series forecasting models.